 - Aaron Alonzo, Supervisor of Public Safety, AaronA@oppl.org

-The Social Services and Public Safety team serves individuals and families, especially those experiencing homelessness, poverty, and mental health and substance abuse disorders.
-They can help you access information, advocacy, and service referrals for housing, employment, health care, immigration, domestic violence, and more.
-Read more about services they provide »
+The team serves individuals and families who are experiencing homelessness, poverty, and mental health and substance abuse disorders.
+The team helps connect people to information and resources such as advocacy and service referrals for housing, employment, health care, immigration, domestic violence, and more.

 The team maintains relationships with organizations throughout the entire Chicago area, to connect people to the services and resources they need.
 Here are some key resources in the Oak Park area.